jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 If a component requires many imports, we can create multiple components which each satisfy some subset of those imports, and plug them all in to satisfy everything.

-We've seen how imports can be satisfied in native runtimes like `wasmtime`, but how are imports handled in the browser?
+We've seen how imports can be satisfied in native runtimes like Wasmtime, but how are imports handled in the browser?

 ## Imports and browser components

 As before, we can use the `jco` tool to transpile a component so that it can be used in the browser.
-We won't use our composed component for this since it no logner requires any imports, and will instead transpile our `importing.component.wasm`, which requires the `provider` interface (the single `get` function):
+We won't use our composed component for this since it no longer requires any imports, and will instead transpile our `importing.component.wasm`, which requires the `provider` interface (the single `get` function):

 ```sh
 jco transpile importing.component.wasm -o importing_js
 ```

-This default command generates Javascript which tries to import the required interface like so:
+This default command generates Javascript which includes this import:

 ```js
 import { get } from 'demo:importing/provider';